nba556677go/vidur/docs/reproduce.md

 bash scripts/run_simulation.sh
 ```
 ### QPS search mode with config-optimizer (explanation in [here](docs/config_explorer.md))
-* comment each cluster info in config file if only one instance run at a time
+* comment each cluster info in config file if only desinated instance to be run
 ```
 clusters:
   #- device: h100_p5